-The Judgment also requires the Beaumont Basin Waternaster to "redetermine" the safe yield of the basin at least once every ten years, beginning ten years after the date of entry of the Judgment (no later than February 2014).
+In order to remedy the possibility of long-term overdraft, the Judgment requires the Beaumont Basin Watermaster to "redetermine" the safe yield of the basin at least once every ten years, beginning ten years after the date of entry of the Judgment (no later than February 2014).
 If the redetermined safe yield were to be different from the 8,650 acre feet per year identified in the Judgment, it would change the amount of overdraft on an annual basis.
 Depending on the redetermined safe yield, this could be more or less than the current overdraft.